vert-x/vert-x.github.io/docs_md/dev_guide.md

 [TOC]

-# Developing Vert.x Modules using the Standard Project Layout

 This document describes *best practice* for developing Vert.x applications as one or more Vert.x modules using the standard Vert.x project layout.
 It's highly recommended that you write any non-trivial Vert.x applications as one or more modules.

 Creating your application as module(s) gives you the following benefits: